Story & Lesson Highlights with Frank Juárez of Sheboygan

 Frank, we’re thrilled to have you with us today.
 Before we jump into your intro and the heart of the interview, let’s start with a bit of an ice breaker: Have you stood up for someone when it cost you something?

 From 2008 – 2010, I participated in a program called TICA (Teacher Institute in Contemporary Art), founded by Phil Baranowski.
-TICA was such an impactful program that put high school art educators back into the studio.
-Throughout the week-long program, educators met contemporary artists, Richard Tuttle, Charlene Von Heyl, the late Thomas Nozkowski, Amanda Ross Ho, Matthew Ritchie, Mark Dion, and Michiko Itatani, to name a few; which resulted in 1-to-1 critiques during our studio time.
-Having access to this caliber of artists was life changing in so many ways.
-TICA gained the interest of art educators from across the country, wanting to be a part of this special art experience.
+TICA was such an impactful program that provided the space for high school art educators to get back into the studio.
+Throughout the week-long program, educators met contemporary artists, Richard Tuttle, Charlene Von Heyl, the late Thomas Nozkowski, Amanda Ross Ho, Matthew Ritchie, Mark Dion, and Michiko Itatani, to name a few.
+These visits resulted in 1-to-1 critique sessions during our studio time.
+Having access to this caliber of artists was life-changing in so many ways.
+TICA gained the interest of art educators from across the country, who wanted to be a part of this special art experience.

-TICA opened my eyes to the world of possibilities.
+TICA opened my eyes to the world of possibilities and opportunities.
 It was through this program that I realized that there is more to life than teaching.
-Ultimately, sparking my curiosity.
+Ultimately, it sparked my curiosity.
 Programs like this are vital to the work we do as art educators.
 Creating a space where we can express ourselves without the distraction of life is one of the best ways to experience the world through a different lens – a creative professional development for the soul.

 Was there ever a time you almost gave up?

 In 2011, I opened EFFJAY PROJECTS (later became the Frank Juárez Gallery) in Sheboygan, Wisconsin.
 The premise of this gallery was to show contemporary art in a community that was known for local traditional art.
-Having had a couple years of gallery experience, I felt confident to turn this idea into a reality.
-Little did I know that it immediately became work.
+Having had a couple of years of gallery experience, I felt confident to run my own art gallery.
+Little did I know that it was more difficult than I imagined.
 The financial stress became unbearable.
 When I filed my taxes and saw the numbers that first year, I immediately wanted to give up.
-I do understand that running a small business is work and a profit is necessary to stay in business, but I entered it with the wrong mindset.
+I understand that running a small business takes work, commitment, and resources, and a profit is necessary to stay in business, but I entered it with the wrong mindset

 I created Artdose in 2013.
 Back then, it was a quarterly art guide that promoted the visual arts in Sheboygan.
-After a couple of years, it expanded to Sheboygan County.
-Finally, expanding throughout the state of Wisconsin.
+After a couple of years, it expanded to Sheboygan County and shortly afterwards, throughout the state of Wisconsin.
 The publication underwent its fair share of iterations before becoming what it is today, Artdose magazine (2019).
 In 2023, it expanded regionally to Illinois, Iowa, Michigan, Minnesota, and Wisconsin.
 We are projecting another expansion in 2028.
 This upcoming milestone will celebrate our 15th year as a Midwest art magazine.

-Artdose encompasses everything that I believe in – visual arts, education, inclusion, community, and advocacy.
+Artdose encompasses everything that I believe in – education, advocacy, community, and the power of art.
 The original mission was to connect and support the visual arts in Wisconsin.
-Today, that mission has expanded to include bringing diverse and underrepresented voices to the table, resulting in designing new initiatives, exploring ideas, embracing collaborations, and building partnerships to advance its newest mission.
+Today, that mission includes bringing diverse and underrepresented voices to the table.
+This has resulted in designing new initiatives, increasing collaborations, and building partnerships.

 In 2032, I am planning on retiring from teaching.
-My retirement will transition smoothly into running Artdose full-time.
-I would love to see more art in person, attend exhibitions and events, present at conferences, etc. I am truly blessed that I have a strong support system.
-Being committed and present helps maintain the momentum needed to keep this publication going.
+My retirement will smoothly transition into running Artdose full-time.
+I would love to see more art in person, attend more exhibitions and events, travel, and present at conferences, etc. Being active helps maintain the momentum needed to keep this publication going.

 I started to think about other aspects of what it means to live a life in art.
-This piqued my curiosity more.
+This piqued my curiosity.
 There is the business side of art, curation, writing, creating, selling, and so on.
 Not having a background in business or arts management did not stop me from experimenting, learning, failing, and taking risks, both big and small.
-The way I learn is to dive head first into the unknown and figure things out along the way.
+The way I learn is to dive headfirst into the unknown and figure things out along the way.
 In my 30s, I would say yes to every possible opportunity.
-Now, I have reached a point in my career where I can be selective.
+Twenty years later, I can be selective and refocus my energy elsewhere.
 This has allowed me the freedom and space to share my experiences, resources, and time with others.
 I want to see others succeed by following their passion – whatever it may be.

 Following my passion and pouring everything I have into it has been rewarding on so many levels.
 I have learned that there are no shortcuts to success.
-Success has to be earned and shared.
+Success must be earned.
+By sharing that success, one can have an impact on someone else’s life.
 Building and maintaining professional relationships have been key to my personal and professional growth.

-I would like to be remembered as someone who truly cared about others, wanting them to find that ‘joy’ in their lives.
+I would like to be remembered as someone who truly cared about others, wanting them to find that special thing that brings ‘joy’ in their lives, and knowing that they are not alone in their journey.

 Contact Info: